Do I Have A Healthy Relationship With Food?

 It can occur because you waited too long before eating, skipped a meal, or attended a social event where food was present.

-Nataly Georgieva, Registered Dietitian who specializes in support for eating disorders, believes that “understanding the reason why overeating happened can help to reduce feelings of guilt.
+Nataly Georgieva, registered dietitian for eating disorders, believes that “understanding the reason why overeating happened can help to reduce feelings of guilt.
 Overeating does not mean that you have failed.
 And it doesn’t necessarily mean you have an unhealthy relationship with food.
 It simply means that you are human and gave in to one of life’s temptations.
 In the grand scheme of things, the act of overeating is a great deal less harmful than the self-imposed guilt and shame.

 Do you focus on calories, when making food choices?